UAE vs Saudi Arabia for Property Investors: Residency

 | Sharia lease structures | Understand contract type |

-Do not publish specific Saudi yield promises without sourced 2026 transaction data [VERIFY].
+Do not publish specific Saudi yield promises without sourced 2026 transaction data (confirm current official rules).

 Residency pathways — investor comparison table